 IFC advisory programs in the Kyrgyz Republic focus on: i) improving financial markets infrastructure, specifically credit information sharing systems and risk management education; (ii) the institutional and capacity building of financial intermediaries; (iii) microfinance and housing microfinance development; (iv) investment climate and tax administration; (v) improving corporate governance in local companies; (vi) increasing agri-financing, and (vii) designing public-private partnership projects, currently in health and power sectors.

-As of December 31, 2013, IFC’s portfolio in the Kyrgyz Republic stands at $30 million, with investments in financial markets and manufacturing sectors.
+As of September 30, 2016, IFC’s portfolio in the Kyrgyz Republic stands at $31.4 million in 12 projects, with investments in financial markets and manufacturing sectors.